Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Well locations in Egg model, blue ones are injection, the red producers}(\#fig:eggbase)
 \end{figure}

-Relative permeabilities and the associated fractional flow curve of the model have shown on the right side of Figure \@ref(fig:combine).
+Relative permeabilities and the associated fractional flow curve of the reservoir model have shown on the right side of Figure \@ref(fig:combine).
 All the wells are vertical and completed in all seven layers.
 The reservoir rock is assumed to be incompressible.
 The production from the reservoir has a life-cycle of 10 years, as suggested in [@jansen2014].
 Here, the injection rate to be maintained over the reservoir's life cycle will be optimized.
 Thus, given eight injection wells, the optimization workflow has eight dimensions.
 In other words, given the objective function and uncertainty in the geological model, what is the optimum injection rate for eight injector wells for the whole ten-year period of reservoir production.
 However, the optimization is not unbounded, and water injection per well can be adjusted from 5 to 100 m3/day, imposing a box-constrain on the optimization problem.
 The injectors are operated with no pressure constraint, and the producers are under a minimal BHP of 395 bars without rate constraint.

 \begin{figure}